Ryan-LT/full-blown-react-structure/README.md

 ### Commit
 * This project is setup with [commit-lint](https://github.com/conventional-changelog/commitlint) and follow conventional commit.
-* Commit-lint will run by husky by every commits message so please follow this rule [here](https://github.com/conventional-changelog/commitlint/blob/master/%40commitlint/config-conventional/README.md)
+* Commit message will be checked by husky so please follow this rule [here](https://github.com/conventional-changelog/commitlint/blob/master/%40commitlint/config-conventional/README.md)
 * Make sure all unit-tests are pass and type are properly defined - they will be verify by using husky in every commits.

 ## Usage